FASFA School Code 014073

 California State Funded Financial Aid Programs

-Dream Act Application: Deadline for priority consideration is March 2, 2013
+Dream Act Application: Priority consideration deadline is March 2, 2015

 The California Student Aid Commission’s Dream Act Application is used to determine the financial eligibility of students who meet the qualifications of AB 540, and who are without a valid immigration status.
 The application collects basic personal and income information to determine student eligibility for funding under AB 131.